 Mother and Child Appeal

-Support this project and your donation will be tripled thanks to the Big Give and the UK Government.
+Support this project and the first £20,000 donated will be tripled by Friends of the Reed Foundation and the UK Government.
 Transform life for 120 Kenyan families so they have sufficient nutritious food all year round, an income and are able to access vital health services and safe water.

 October 2017 - September 2020